sair-lab/ni-slam/README.md

     <img src="figures/rmse_curve.jpg" height="200" />
 </div>

-This experiment is conducted on the NTU Ground dataset.
+This experiment is conducted on the GeoTracking dataset.
 The left figure shows the trajectories produced by our system and GT-SLAM on 4 sequences.
 The right figure provides the comparison of error distributions of different systems on the Gravel_road2_seq1 sequence, where the vertical axis is the proportion of pose errors that are less than the given error threshold on the horizontal axis.

 ### Loop Closure